Written by Eamon Kiernan. July, 2021.

 The story of Beatrice is quickly told.
 Living a degenerate life in a boarding house attached to his school, Emil Sinclair catches a glimpse of a young woman in a nearby park, and falls in love with her.
 Unable to approach her, he never finds out her name, or anything else about her.
 Because she reminds him of the portrayal of Dante’s Beatrice in a pre-raphaelite painting, he decides to call her Beatrice.

 Inspired by her beauty, Sinclair begins to reform his life.
-First of all, he changes his behaviour.
+First, he changes his behaviour.
 Abandoning the alcohol excesses and the false friends, he becomes what he calls a ‘servant in a temple’ (Tempeldiener).
 His daily routines become a setting for secret rituals of adoration of Beatrice.
 Secondly, discovering that the pre-raphaelite image is not a true enough likeness of his beloved, Sinclair begins to paint her.
 Painting proves to be a new spiritual gift which becomes a mode of evoking inner guidance.
 Thirdly, under the influence of the newly painted image, Sinclair begins to dream again.
 At the close of the episode, he has one of the most significant dreams of the novel, that of the sparrowhawk breaking out of the world egg.
 At this point, Beatrice has faded from view.

 The moral force which can emerge in erotic attraction has been much praised by the poets.
 Perhaps its most elaborate expression is found in Dante Alighieri.
 In his La Vita Nuova and La Divina Commedia, Beatrice appears as a causal agent of personal transformation and as a reliable guide to the soul on its way to God.